October 2008 (Part 2)

 — William, USA

 A lot about the universe was discovered by past masters using thier mind in deep meditation.
 Such abilities were available only to the greatest of chi kung and meditation masters as well as kungfu masters whose training included chi kung and meditation, and who understandably were in the minority.
 Most kungfu masters in the past, just as it is today, practiced kungfu mainly at a physical level.
-These past kungfu masters might be great fighters, but would not have visons or even intellectual understanding of the universe.
+These past kungfu masters might be great fighters, but would not have visions or even intellectual understanding of the universe.

-Some of these masters might travel outside their physical body in their astral body and discovered some aspects of the universe not known to ordinary people.
+Some of these great masters might travel outside their physical body in their astral body and discovered some aspects of the universe not known to ordinary people.
 But most of them (their number was small compared to the total number of people who practiced kungfu, chi kung and meditation) discovered many interesting aspects of the universe while in deep meditation.
 In other words, they did not project themselves out of their physical body, but their mind or spirit expanded beyond their physical body to cover limitless or almost limitless time and space.

 Many of their discoveries were later confirmed by modern science, and still many are not understood or acknowledged by scientists yet.
 For example, a great chi kung master, Zhang Dai, discovered that the universe is actually a ball of energy, and that energy and matter are inter-changing all the time — long before Western science was born.
 Lao Tzu, the Patriarch of Taoism, talked about the transformation of the phenomenal world from the Great Void, as well as what modern scientists would describe as electrons, protons and neutrons.
 Taoist and Buddhist masters discovered living beings like natural spirits, faries and gods in other realms of existence.